Inherent Vice (film): Filming

 Principal photography began in May 2013, and it was reported that shooting was to take place until August 2, 2013.
 Shooting permits in California covered a San Fernando Valley warehouse, a storefront on Slauson Boulevard, driving shots in the Canoga Park area, driving shots in canyon roads above Malibu and a warehouse in Chinatown.
 In June 2013, filming also took place in Pasadena, and aboard the tall ship American Pride located in Long Beach.

 The set has been described as organized chaos, but the cast felt protected when they took big risks.
-Short stated that "If you're working with a great director, you feel very, very, very safe because you know that all the decisions will be made months later in the editing room."
+Short stated, "If you're working with a great director, you feel very, very, very safe because you know that all the decisions will be made months later in the editing room."
 Malone stated that "it was a very structured process" and that the "chaos can only come from a grounded, logical base because you have to know where you're going to be spinning from.
 The logic becomes the chaos and the chaos becomes the logic."

 According to Waterston, Anderson did not have a clear goal while on set but it did not feel chaotic.
-Brolin said "It was crazy, chaotic but really, really gratifying."
+Brolin said, "It was crazy, chaotic but really, really gratifying."
 Brolin also stated that there was "a really strange lack of pretense" but that Anderson would work with the actors when they felt something was not working.
 Pieterse stated that Anderson allowed "freedom and flexibility to really dive into your character and shape the scene".
-Wilson said "Sometimes I wouldn't necessarily know what I was doing.
+Wilson said, "Sometimes I wouldn't necessarily know what I was doing.
 We were encouraged to kind of do anything."

 Soundtrack

 The Inherent Vice soundtrack was composed by Radiohead guitarist Jonny Greenwood, recorded with the Royal Philharmonic Orchestra in London.
-It was Greenwood's third collaboration with Anderson, following There Will Be Blood and The Master.
+It was Greenwood's third collaboration with Anderson, following There Will Be Blood (2007) and The Master.

 The score includes a version of an unreleased Radiohead song, "Spooks", performed by Greenwood and members of Supergrass.
 Greenwood said Radiohead's version was "a half-idea we never made work live", describing it as a pastiche of the Pixies and surf music.
 The soundtrack also includes tracks from the late 1960s and early 1970s by Neil Young, Can, and the Marketts, among others.
 It was released by Nonesuch Records on December 16.

 Release

 Inherent Vice premiered as the centerpiece at the New York Film Festival on October 4, 2014.
 The film received a limited release on December 12, 2014, before being released in 645 theaters on January 9, 2015.

-The film earned $8 million domestically and $6.6 million internationally, despite the positive reviews bringing its final gross to $14.6 million—around $6 million short of earning its budget back.